-Our free Thermal Analysis app offers students a fun and engaging way to study thermal energy.
-Using Thermal Analysis, students can observe temperature changes on the skin, illustrate convection, track heating due to friction, compare heat conduction in different materials, analyze the transparency of materials in infrared vs. visible light and so much more.
-What will you explore?
+Offer your students a fun and engaging way to study thermal energy.
+With our Thermal Analysis app, students can easily observe temperature changes on the skin, illustrate convection, track heating due to friction, compare heat conduction in different materials, analyze the transparency of materials in infrared vs. visible light, and much more.

 Since 2010, Dr. Charles Xie of Concord Consortium has been pioneering the applications of IR imaging in chemistry and biology.
 Read his independent research articles on advanced IR thermography as an important method of chemical imaging: